svpbde/svpb/README.md

 svpb
 ====

-Some simple Django webapps for the member area our sailing club "Segler-Verein Paderborn e.V."
+Some simple Django webapps for the member area of our sailing club "Segler-Verein Paderborn e.V."
 (SVPB).

 Features
 --------